South Africa web button

 Group size

-Minimum 5, maximum 6.
+Minimum 5, maximum 10.

-The Drakensberg escarpment – “the mountains of the dragon” – is the highest mountain region in southern Africa, reaching heights of over 3000 metres and curving up from the Eastern Cape around Lesotho and towards KwazuluNatal.
-More than 2000 species of plants are found here, of which almost one fifth are endemic, found nowhere else.
+The Drakensberg escarpment – “the mountains of the dragon” – is the highest mountain region in southern Africa, reaching heights of over 3,000 metres and curving up from the Eastern Cape around Lesotho and towards KwazuluNatal.
+More than 2,000 species of plants are found here, of which almost one fifth are endemic, found nowhere else.

-These awe-inspiring mountains have been designated as a World Heritage Site both for its scenic and natural diversity and for the area’s cultural significance.
+These awe-inspiring mountains have been designated as a World Heritage Site both for their scenic and natural diversity and for the area’s cultural significance.
 The caves and cliffs of these mountains hide one of the greatest concentrations of rock art in the world, with more than 40,000 pictures at over 600 sites, at least one of which we will visit during our tour.

 January is the start of the South African summer and our visit is timed to coincide with the peak flowering season in the mountains.
 Among the many highlights of the trip we can hope to see fields of Kniphofia red hot pokers, delicate orchids and wonderful proteas in full bloom.

 For those who can drag their attention away from the amazing flowers of the mountains, the Drakensberg offers much else of interest.
 There is a rich natural history which should appeal to all.
-Wild game we may encounter includes Blesbok, Black Wildebeest and the stately Eland.
+Antelope we may encounter includes Blesbok, Black Wildebeest and the stately Eland.
 The area has a rich bird diversity, including local specialities such as Drakensberg Rock-Jumper, Gurney’s Sugarbird and the elegant Malachite Sunbird, which visit the flowering proteas to feed on nectar, while overhead we may catch sight of a majestic Bearded Vulture.